glynnbird/mangogrep/README.md

 - `--where`/`-w` - the SQL 'where' clause to apply to the incoming data e.g. `latitude > 54.5`
 - `--debug`/`-d` - output the selector to stderr

-If neither `selector` or `where` are supplied, then all incoming data makes it to the output.
+If neither `selector` or `where` are supplied, then all incoming data makes it to the output, one object per line.

 ## Example usage